rixx/books.rixx.de/data/reviews/ian-j-deary/intelligence-a-very-short-introduction/index.md

   title: 'Intelligence: A Very Short Introduction'
 plan:
   date_added: '2020-05-09'
+related_books:
+- book: steven-johnson/where-good-ideas-come-from
+  text: Intelligence and creativity have a complicated relationship.
+- book: daniel-keyes/flowers-for-algernon
+  text: Hard not to link these two.
 review:
   date_read:
   - 2020-05-09
   rating: 4
 ---

 Good example of science writing that is useful and accessible without dumbing things down beyond reason.
 I learnt some things and was surprised how much Ian Deary managed to fit into the slim book.

 Among the things I learnt was how terrifying age-related decline is, but also the fascinating studies on how little upbringing seems to influence intelligence.